liaochenlanruo/pgcgap/docs/index.md

 If the python 2 version of miniconda is installed on the system, users need to create a new python 3 environment to install Gubbins.
-And the Gubbins installation directory need to be added to the environment variable.
+And the Gubbins installation directory needs to be added to the environment variable.